slashvar/slashvar.github.io/_drafts/SFINAE.md

 ## Detecting functions

 OK, so what I want now is to be able write a wrapper for `quick_exit(3)` using `_exit` if it's not available.
-And guess what, it appears to be pretty straigthforward !
+And guess what, it appears to be pretty straightforward !
 Just check if the function exists using `decltype` and you're good.

 We will be using the same `int` vs `float` tricks to prioritize the version using `quick_exit`, add the required attributes (`[[noreturn]]`) and lock detail implementation in its own namespace.